The Black List for Fiction: A New Publishing Shortcut for Aspiring Novelists

 That’s why, when I heard about the Black List expanding to include fiction submissions, my ears perked up.
 What if there was a way to skip the endless waiting and get real feedback from publishing professionals—fast?

-Until recently, the Black List was something that only people in the TV and film industry knew about.
-It began in 2005 as an annual survey to highlight the best unproduced screenplays in Hollywood.
+Until a couple months ago the Black List was something that only people in the TV and film industry knew about.
+It started in 2005 as an annual survey to highlight the best un-produced screenplays in Hollywood.
 The idea was to shine a spotlight on fantastic scripts that hadn’t yet been turned into movies, creating a sort of “discovered gems” list for producers and directors.

 Pretty impressive, right?

-Now, as of September 2024, the Black List has extended its reach to fiction.
+Now, as of September 2024, the Black List has opened up for fiction submissions.
 This is huge news for novelists, especially those trying to break into traditional publishing.

 How Does the Black List for Fiction Work?